-Corporate Lawyers in Greece: How to Open a Company and Setting Up a Business
+Corporate Lawyers in Greece: Setting Up a Company in Greece

-At our law firm, we advise investors and international companies that want to set up a company in Greece to ensure they do so efficiently and smoothly.
+At our law firm, we advise investors and international companies that want to set up a business in Greece to ensure they do so efficiently and smoothly.

 By constantly staying abreast of ongoing developments in the legislative framework, we will alert you promptly in case your company’s operations might run into any legislative problems.

-As an international law firm with a presence in Greece and Germany, we are also particularly skilled in establishing Greek-German joint ventures.
+Our international law firm has big expertise as a corporate lawyer in Greece and can help you to open a corporate in Greece, but thanks to its presence in Greece and Germany we are also particularly skilled in establishing Greek-German joint ventures.

 Our Corporate Law Services in Greece